busybee-cicd/busybee-flowdock-reporter/README.md

         email: '<my_service>@ge.com'
       },
       threadId: 'api-it-results',
-      threadTitle: 'CR API IT Results'
+      threadTitle: 'CR API IT Results',
-    })
+      skipInLocalMode: true // do not run when busybee is in 'localMode' })
 ]